Saudi Aramco Shares Soar Maximum 10% On Market Debut - UrduPoint

 In the first few seconds of trade, orders for 16 million shares were placed.

-The market debut comes after Aramco completed the world's biggest initial public offering (IPO) in which it sold 1.725 percent of its shares for a record-breaking $29.44 billion.
+The market debut comes after Aramco held the world's biggest initial public offering (IPO), selling 1.5 percent of its shares for a record-breaking $25.6 billion.

+A "greenshoe" option offered over the next 30 days could see more shares sold, boosting the total to 1.725 percent of the company worth $29.44 billion.

 The listing is the bedrock of de facto ruler Crown Prince Mohammed bin Salman's ambitious strategy to overhaul Saudi Arabia's oil-reliant economy.